maja-jablonska/StreamAndChill/README.md

 The core of the model is a convolutional neural network, similar to the Pons, J. and Serra, X., 2019. musicnn: Pre-trained convolutional neural networks for music audio tagging which works on sound spectrograms.

+The core of the model is a convolutional neural network, similar to [2].

 #### Putting it all together: python webservice

 We are serving the estimates using a webservice based on the framework [flask](https://flask.palletsprojects.com/en/2.0.x/).